ashablyka/presentation/README.md

 ### Slide9. @autor

 JSDoc has a lot more tags.
-The "author" annotation for example is useful when you need to blame someone's else code.
+For example, the "author" annotation is useful when you need to blame someone's else code.
 Here's an example:

 ### Slide10. @return